Growing up in Atlanta, with extended family who lived far north of the city, I was blessed with so many great Georgia Christmas memories.

 So it’s no surprise that Christmas at Pettit Creek is a family affair, with old-fashioned hayrides, a petting zoo with live Reindeer, and more.

-The celebration runs from Nov 24 until Dec 30, and good old Santa Claus drops in for photos every Thursday through Sunday.
+The celebration runs from Nov 23 until Dec 30, and good old Santa Claus drops in for photos Thursday through Sunday of every week.

-You may want to bring some extra cash, as they have hot apple cider, cocoa, and S’mores kits for roasting on the campfire.
+You may want to bring some extra cash, as they have hot apple cider, cocoa, and S’mores kits for roasting by the campfire.
 They also have real Christmas trees for sale!

 READ MORE: The 10 Best Christmas Tree Farms in Virginia